 It appears that there will be significant demand for modular nuclear reactors in other countries.
 If the U.S. rapidly develops the capability to produce these reactors, there could be significant economic gains in providing high-paying jobs for Americans.

 One thing that modular reactors have not done is to solve the problem of radioactive waste.
-Small modular pressurized-water reactors would still produce long-lived radioactive waste, and the problems with storing this waste, and cooling it until its temperature decreases substantially, will still persist with modular reactors.
+Small modular pressurized-water reactors would still produce long-lived radioactive waste, and the problems with cooling the waste until its temperature decreases substantially, and constructing repositories for long-term storage of nuclear waste, will still persist with modular reactors.
 The breeder reactor, operated in burn-up mode, can burn most of the transuranic elements from spent fuel rods.
 However, commercial breeder reactors have operated only in France.
 The French Superphenix sodium-cooled and plutonium-fueled reactor was operated until 1998, but then shut down because its costs were significantly higher than conventional nuclear reactors.
 And the predecessor to Superphenix, the Phenix breeder reactor, began operating in 1973 and was shut down in 2009.
 It “experienced numerous sodium leaks and fires and a series of potentially serious reactivity incidents.”
 It appears that the safety issues with liquid sodium coolants have persisted.
 GE-Hitachi would have to prove that their design alleviates these concerns, through a successful test program at a lab like the Idaho Nuclear Facility, before one could think of rolling out a commercial breeder reactor.

 So, it remains an open question whether the modular breeder reactor will ever make it past the experimental stage, whether it can be operated safely, and whether it can burn many of the transuranic elements that exist in spent fuel rods from conventional nuclear reactors.